SFDO-Tooling/CumulusCI/docs/config.rst

 Replace a Flow Step
 ^^^^^^^^^^^^^^^^^^^

-To replace a flow step, name the task or flow to run instead of the current step.
+Replacing a flow step is easy; just note the flow, step number, and task or flow you would like to run on the given step.

 For example, to replace the default fourth step of the ``dev_org`` flow with a custom task that loads data into a dev environment, specify the custom task to run instead.